-You can typically flip a house with no money in the following 3 ways:
+You can typically flip a house with no money in the three ways.

 Pros and Cons of Wholesaling